victor-gil-sepulveda/pyProCT/README.md

 ```
 Where _atoms_file_ is a _pdb_ file with at least one frame that holds the atomic information needed by the _dcd_ file.

+_*Note*: data.type is currently unsused_

 ### Clustering
-The _clustering_ section is divided in 3 other subsections:
+The _clustering_ section specifies how the clustering exploration will be done.
+It is divided in 3 other subsections:

 ```JSON
 {